 The Inner Grounds of Tokyo Imperial Palace are only accessible via guided tours (unless you happen to be visiting on the emperor’s birthday or during New Year).
 Although the Imperial Agency which runs the tours have started a same-day registration process, there are limited spaces and it is best to book via the official website in advance.
 The tour itself is free and you can read more about it here.

 The Ghibli Museum is extremely popular and tickets are only available for purchase in advance via authorized travel agencies.
 While tickets can purchased within Japan, the level of demands means that you will probably not be able to book a date during your stay.

 Japan Connected-Free WiFi

-The Japan Connected-free WiFi app lets you access around 150,000 WiFi spots throughout the capital.
+Download the Japan Connected-free WiFi app which lets you access around 150,000 WiFi spots throughout the capital.
 See the website for more details.